smartcar/ruby-sdk/README.md

 ## Development

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and  create a git tag for the version, push git commits and tags.
-When merging to master if it finds the tag it will deploy to rubygems automatically

 To run tests, make sure you have the env variables setup for client id and secret.
 ```shell